Papa Machete, master of Tire Machèt

 Tire Machèt

 Today, the tradition of Tire Machèt continues to be taught in Haiti.
-Until recently, the practice was kept very much in the dark.
+Until recently, though, the practice was kept very much in the dark.

 Now, this amazing short film brings the Caribbean’s most secret martial art into the light…